stescriney/Snap/README.md

 Java

 ## Setup
-To run this code, install locally
+To run this code, install locally</br>
 Run the following: